Lisa Rosin

 Tuition payments and reserving your seat

-To reserve your seat, you must make a non-refundable $2,000 tuition deposit within three weeks of receiving your admission offer.
-Upon receipt of your payment, we will issue a Letter of Acceptance to you.
+To reserve your seat, you must make a non-refundable tuition deposit by the deadline indicated in your admission offer.
+Upon receipt of your payment, we will issue a Letter of Acceptance and Provincial Attestation Letter, if applicable.
 If your tuition deposit is not received, your admission offer will expire.

 Refund policy